Skip to content

 In “Strong Fathers, Strong Daughters,” we meet future in-laws Steve and Connie and Carlos and Bella, two sets of parents that have different parenting styles.
 Both of these couples are played by real-life married couples: Steve and Connie are played by Bart Johnson and Robyn Lively while Carlos and Bella are played by David Barrera and Maria Canals-Barrera.

-WATCH NOW: A trailer for the new Pure Flix Original movie "Strong Fathers, Strong Daughters" is now available!
-Here's the synopsis: Steve loves all three of his daughters – but does he really know who they are?
-Discover the heartfelt journey of a dad who is desperately trying to hold onto his little girls but learns he must give up control and trust God with their future.
+"Strong Fathers, Strong Daughters" is about Steve, who loves all three of his daughters – but does he really know who they are?
+It's the heartfelt journey of a dad who is desperately trying to hold onto his little girls but learns he must give up control and trust God with their future.
 The movie was inspired by the best-selling book on biblical parenting by Dr. Meg Meeker.

 Bart Johnson and Robyn Lively